 Scott D. Landry, Esquire has practiced law in Chesterfield County and surrounding areas since 1990.
 He received his Law Degree and Bachelor of Science in Public Administration from the University of Arizona.
 Mr. Landry has served as a member of the Chesterfield County Court Improvement Project Committee and is a qualified Guardian ad litem on behalf of children and incapacitated adults.
 He has been appointed as a special justice to conduct juvenile civil commitment hearings.
 Mr. Landry has addressed mental health, legal and social service professionals on topics relating to the representation of children.
 He is married, has a son and has read the entire Rumpole collection as well as Sherlock Holmes.

 Tammy Anderson, who joined the firm after serving as a Courtroom clerk for the Chesterfield Juvenile & Domestic Relations District Court, provides primary support for Guardian ad litem matters on behalf of children and incapacitated adults.
 She has over ten years of experience as legal support staff.
 Her duties include document retrieval, subpoena requests, interview scheduling and preparation of background reports.
-She is married and expecting her first child, a daughter, in October.
+She is married and has a daughter.
 Her happy demeanor “turns a frown upside down.”